 We have 10 commercial waterways i.e. those waterways that are principally available for the movement of freight by water.
 The movement of commercial vessels on the cruising network of broad and narrow canals – whether carrying freight or providing services to the boating community – are nevertheless welcome users, on the assumption that they operate within the current policies and arrangements for the operation and maintenance of the cruising network.

-We have a policy on freight.
-Our policy reflects our view that here can be no ‘one size fits all’ approach to formulating policy for the 10 waterways, or even for all sections of the same waterway.
+Our Freight Advisory Group have recommended a proposed strategy for waterborne freight.
+This reflects a view that there can be no ‘one size fits all’ approach to formulating policy for the 10 waterways, or even for all sections of the same waterway.
+The strategy promotes a Priority Freight Route approach.
+Priority Freight Routes being those waterways considered to have the highest potential for viable freight traffic.

-The Aire & Calder Navigation from Goole Docks to Leeds is classified by us as a priority freight route due to its connectivity and traffic potential with Humber Ports.
+The Aire & Calder Navigation from Goole Docks to Leeds has been identified as a priority freight route due to its connectivity and traffic potential with Humber Ports.
 The Leeds City Council Natural Resources and Waste Plan Policy 13 Minerals: Transport Modes safeguards three existing canal wharves.
 This is to protect them from development that would prejudice their long term availability for canal freight.